Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Experiments

 \textbf{Area Threshold for Determining Fake Patches.} This part studies the optimal threshold for determining a patch as fake based on the proportion of fake content within it, measured by its overlap with the ground truth mask.
-We experiment with thresholds of 10\%, 50\%, 90\%, and 100\%.
-The 10\% is used in main experiment, and 100\% means a patch is viewed as fake if it has a complete overlap.
-The results shown in the Table ~\ref{tab:fake_propor} reveal a performance decline with threshold increasing.
+We experiment with thresholds of 10\%, 50\%, 90\%, and 100\%. {A threshold of} 10\% is used in {the} main experiment, and 100\% means a patch is viewed as fake if it has {full} overlap.
+The results shown {in Table~\ref{tab:fake_propor}} reveal a performance decline {as the threshold increases}.
 This is because higher thresholds exclude patches with partial forgeries, which still carry meaningful forgery cues.

-\textbf{Effect of Using Masked Boundary Learning.} In this section, we investigate the effectiveness of our masked Boundary Learning.
+\textbf{Effect of Masked Blending Boundary Learning.} In this section, we investigate the effectiveness of our Masked Blending Boundary Learning.
 Specifically, we discard the use of the binary mask ${\bm{B}}$ and directly apply MSE loss on $\bm{\mathcal{M}}'_{\rm bb}$ and $\bm{\mathcal{M}}_{\rm bb}$.
-The comparison results are presented in Table ~\ref{tab:withB}, demonstrating that the use of ${\bm{B}}$ still necessary.
+The comparison results are presented in Table ~\ref{tab:withB}, demonstrating that the use of ${\bm{B}}$ {is} still necessary.